SFH-Foundation/sfhfoundation/docs/books/general-islam/health-sciences/index.md

+---
 title: Health Sciences in Early Islam - Volume 1

-description: Health Sciences in Early Islam is a pioneering study of Islamic medicine that opens up new chapters of knowledge in the history of the healing sciences.
-This two volume work covers the development of Islamic medicine between the 6th and 12th centuries A.D.
+description: This book is a pioneering study of Islamic medicine that opens up new chapters of knowledge in the history of the healing sciences.
+image: books/general-islam/img/health-sciences-1.jpg
+---

 # Health Sciences in Early Islam - Volume 1